AdobeDocs/analytics.ja-JP/help/implement/appmeasurement-release-notes/c-release-notes-mjs.md

 >[!IMPORTANT]
 >
->[!DNL Marketing Cloud] IDサービス *のバージョン1.6.0は、バージョン1.6.3以降*[!DNL AppMeasurement] に [!DNL JavaScript] 必要です。If you want to upgrade to version 1.6.0 of the Marketing Cloud ID service, please make sure you are using [!DNL AppMeasurement] code verison 1.6.3 or higher.
+>Version 1.6.0 of the [!DNL Experience Cloud] ID service *requires* [!DNL AppMeasurement] for [!DNL JavaScript] version 1.6.3 or higher.
+If you want to upgrade to version 1.6.0 of the Experience Cloud ID service, please make sure you are using [!DNL AppMeasurement] code verison 1.6.3 or higher.

 ## バージョン 1.6.2 {#section_419CBF264B5741DABB005AFDC6197C0D}